-November 19, 2019 (LifeSiteNews) — If you needed a sign that God is still in control of His Church, have I got the story for you.
-In this powerful episode of the John-Henry Westen Show, I interview Canon Elvir Tabaković.
+June 1, 2021 (LifeSiteNews) — If you needed a sign that God is still in control of His Church, have I got the story for you.
+In this powerful episode of The John-Henry Westen Show, I interview Canon Elvir Tabaković.
 Though today he is on his way to becoming a Catholic priest, Canon Elvir was actually an internationally-known, award winning photographer who got paid to travel the world.
 All before turning 25!
 Why did he give up his jet-setting life and follow Christ?
-Read on.

 Born in Croatia in 1986, Canon Elvir was raised in a mixed Catholic-Muslim family.
 His father, a Muslim, didn’t know his mother had him baptized as an infant.
 Religion was “kind of taboo” in his family, he told me.
 But his mother and Grandmother raised him Catholic.
 At the age of 9, he wanted to become a priest.